BreakZero/InitProject_Android/README.md

 ```
 - Then open project via Android Studio
 - Change app like `applicationId`, `namespace`...
-- Add features what you need
+- Add features that you need